 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-28. Plaintiff was deprived of liberty because of the above-described wrongful acts of the individual officer defendants.
+26. Plaintiff was deprived of liberty during his incarceration because of the above-described wrongful acts of the individual officer defendants.